Make an Appointment: [email protected] | (859) 760-6743

 The truth is that you’ll never be able to get rid of all your anxiety.
 But it IS possible to better understand it.
 You can learn to work with anxiety when it does come up, and often to reduce the frequency or intensity of your anxiety as a whole.
 Best of all, the skills you learn in counseling generalize to other areas of your life.
 This means even when you aren’t actively in anxiety treatment, you’ll still be able to use the skills you learned.
 You can apply them to better manage other things that come up in your life.

-• Begin coping with your anxiety in a more healthy way!
+Begin coping with your anxiety and living a fuller, freer life.